 Choose One Fall Color

 Just because there are several fall colors, doesn’t mean you have to have all of them on your pool deck.
 Although it would definitely look like autumn in your pool area every day, it would look inappropriate when other seasons come around.
 Instead, choose one color and stick to it.
-For example, if you choose orange, use that hue and different tones on the pool deck or strategically around the area.
+For example, if you choose a concrete pool deck colored cream or orange, use that hue and different tones on the deck or strategically around the area.

 Do Not Overdo It